planttheidea/micro-memoize/README.md

 ### forceUpdate

-Force-updates the cache for a given key in certain call conditions.
-This is useful if the function being memoized has time-based side-effects.
+Updates the cache forcibly for a given key when the predicate returns true.
+This is mainly useful if the function being memoized has time-based side-effects.

 ```ts
 const fn = (item: string) => item;